 I. Pen and Paper: When reconstructing your log retrospectively and on paper, there are numerous fixed pieces of information and circumstances you have to pay attention to.
 It will make recovering your logs very difficult.
 You have to put the data very accurately into your mileage log.
 The cheaper the solution you use, the harder it will be to resolve these issues.

 II.
 Mileage tracker app and Web Dashboard –Mileage trackers with GPS technology can only track real-time driving.
 You can’t use them for creating or reconstructing mileage logs retrospectively.
 Even if your driven mileage is based on reality, you just can’t record them that way.
 But with MileageWise you can make up for forgotten mileage logs, with the AdWise feature and by checking and correcting 70 logical conflicts your recommended logs will be good to go and IRS-proof, meeting every expectation.
 After reconstructing your past mileage logs, you can continue tracking your trips with MileageWise.
 Just as you would do it with a mileage tracker.
 MileageWise can detect your trips automatically as well, but without using up your data and battery.
-When you arrive at a destination the app offers you a partner and the purpose of the trip from an already existing database.
-You can always add new partners to your list, which then will be available for you automatically in the future.
+When you arrive at a destination the app offers you a client and the purpose of the trip from an already existing database.
+You can always add new clients to your list, which then will be available for you automatically in the future.